SeniorGroup-22-23/Wing/Backend/README.md

 answer 'y' to "Would you like to continue?"

-Open project in xcode and press play button (build takes some time)
+Open project in xcode (just open the backend Wing > Backend > Wing) and press play button (build takes some time)

 Check endpoints via browser OR Send insomnia requests